FWSquatch/do180-practice/README.md

 The original repository for the project did not include a license statement.

-I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
-I will also contact the original author, to ask about their preferences.
+For my fork of the project, I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
+After discussing this with the original author, [they agreed that CC-BY-SA-4.0 is fine](https://github.com/FWSquatch/do180-practice/issues/1).

 ## Walkthrough